Broadsign Control Administrator

 Broadsign represents elements in its network as resources in Broadsign Control Administrator.
 For example:

-- Ad copies represent media content files, e.g., images, videos, HTML5 applications, etc.
+- Ad copies represent media content files, for example, images, videos, HTML5 applications, etc.

 - Players represent playback PCs running Broadsign Control Player.